nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `alert` followed by `48` will show the alert window with all tasks which end within 48 hours.
 - `alert` alone will show the alert window with all tasks which end within 24 hours.

+### Plan your month : `plan EFFORT`

+Automatically plans your month depending on your ideal `EFFORT` level per day.
+The planner will make an effort to keep as close to your effort level as possible, however, if it has to overload to complete tasks on time it will.
+Overloading will also be spread out as evenly as possible.

+In order of priority, the planner will prioritise `Events`, then `Deadlines`, then `SimpleTasks`

+Examples:
+- `plan 5` will plan your month according to an ideal effort level of 5 per day.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.